wso2/ballerina-vscode/docs/project-design-view/readme.md

 With the increasing size and complexity of software applications, it is likely that your product is a composition of multiple inter-related components.
 When the number and/or depth of such components grow, the need to create a simple picture of its interactions becomes important.
 The Ballerina project design view is deployed with this intention of providing a convenient way to generate the high-level picture of such applications, purely based on the source code.
 And, in addition to the component interactions, the project design view is also capable of visualizing the Ballerina record types in your application and their associations.

 ## Prerequisites

 1. Ballerina version [2201.2.2](https://ballerina.io/downloads/) or upwards
 2. Ballerina VSCode plugin version [3.3.0](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina) or upwards

 The Ballerina Project Design View tool is packed with the latest release of the Ballerina VS Code plugin available in the VS Code marketplace.
-The diagrams can be generated upon executing the `Ballerina: Project Design View` extension command.
+The diagrams can be generated upon executing the `Ballerina: Project Design` extension command.
 However, to get the best possible view of your project, it is necessary to setup your Ballerina project with the following concepts in mind.

 ## Related Concepts